Amiens Cathedral: Strengthening (15th century)

 The original design of the flying buttresses around the choir had them placed too high to counteract the force of the ceiling arch pushing outwards resulting in excessive lateral forces being placed on the vertical columns.
 The structure was only saved when masons placed a second row of more robust flying buttresses that connected lower down on the outer wall.

 In 1497 the four pillars of the transept crossing, as well as the two left columns of the chevet began to show cracks and other signs of stress.
 A team of experts examined the damage and carried out some repairs, but the cracks continued.
 The problem was finally resolved by Pierre Tarisel, who in 1498 installed a wrought iron bar chain around the level to resist the forces pushing the stone columns outward.
 The chain was installed red hot to act as a cinch, tightening as it cooled, and is still in place.
 In 1503 Tarisel took similar actions to reinforce portions of the entrance of the choir.

 Modifications (16–18th century)

 In the 16th century, the cathedral suffered damage from fires, windstorms, and the explosion of a nearby powder mill, without major damage.
-It also underwent several modifications to accommodate changing styles; a new rose window, in the Flamboyant Gothic style, full of curls and counter-curls, was installed in the west transept.
+It also underwent several modifications to accommodate changing styles; a new rose window, in the Flamboyant Gothic style, full of curls and counter-curls, was installed in the south transept.
 In the 18th century, architectural modifications were made to comply with new doctrines pronounced by the Council of Trent.
 The old medieval rood screen between the choir and nave was replaced by an ornate iron grill choir screen, so that the parishioners in the nave could see the altar.
 The altar itself was modified, removing the twelve massive candelabras and twelve chests of relics of martyred saints.
 Major works were also carried out to strengthen the flying buttresses.